siscia/ComputerEthicsPresentation/PITCHME.md

 Good BUT must be done in the correct way.

+Decision must be taken by educated people.

 #HSLIDE

 #How can we react?

 #HSLIDE

-1. DON'T FIGHT
+1. IGNORE The Issue
-2. FIGHT Rebelling
+2. FIGHT
-3. FIGHT By the Rules
+3. PARTECIPATE

 #HSLIDE

-# DON'T FIGHT
+# IGNORE The Issue
 Let the political process flow without getting interested.

 #VSLIDE